lozil/CoverLetterModifier/README.md

-# Dynamic Text Replacement Tool
+# Dynamic Text Replacement Tool [Cover Letter Modifier] A Vibe Coding Experiment

 A powerful web application that allows users to create dynamic text templates with placeholder replacements and export functionality to PDF.

 ## Features